-GWU’s professional certificate in event management can be completed fully online, in person (they’re located in Washington, DC), or as a combination of the two.
+GWU’s professional certificate in event management can be completed fully online, in-person (they’re located in Washington, DC), or as a combination of the two.

 What certifications are available via online courses?

 However, what matters is whether they’re officially accredited and have a strong reputation in the industry.
-Note that a certificate is not the same as a certification — the two official certifications are CMP (Certified Meeting Professional), as well as CSEP (Certified Special Events Professional) designation, which you can only apply to take exams for after several years of real-world experience in the industry.
+Note that a certificate is not the same as a certification.
+The two official certifications are CMP (Certified Meeting Professional) and CSEP (Certified Special Events Professional) designation.
+The latter of which you can only apply to take exams after several years of real-world experience in the industry.

-If you’re a self-motivated learner, you’ll be able to gain as much as possible from the courses, and if you choose a high-quality course you can learn a lot.
-On the other hand, if you’re someone who depends on the accountability of professors and scheduled, in-person lessons and exams in order to maintain focus and engagement, then you may struggle with the lack of structure provided by online courses.
+If you’re a self-motivated learner, you’ll be able to gain as much as possible from the courses.
+And if you choose a high-quality course you can learn a lot.
+On the other hand, some people struggle with the lack of structure provided by online courses. if you’re someone who depends on the accountability of professors and scheduled, in-person lessons may be better.

-Additionally, a formal certificate is a way to provide tangible evidence of the skills you’ve learned and the knowledge and experience you’ve gained.
+Additionally, a formal certificate is a way to provide tangible evidence of the skills you’ve learned and the experience you’ve gained.
 Along with relevant experience, it might make you more likely to get hired.
 So be sure to check that any online course you’re taking offers a designation or certificate for those who successfully complete their courses.